bbc/psammead/packages/components/psammead-headings/README.md

 ### Accessibility notes

-The `SubHeading` and `PageHeading` component have a tabindex of `-1` so that they work correctly with screen readers when navigated to via a skip link.
+The `SubHeading` and `PageHeading` components have a tabindex of `-1`, this ensures that these elements are focusable by assitive technology.

 <!-- ## Roadmap -->